Assistance programs in Dauphin County and Harrisburg.

 Pathstone is a non-profits that supports individuals all across Pennsylvania and Dauphin County.
 Assistance is for migrants, the working poor, and others facing a crisis.
 Resources include food, nutritional assistance, rent help, emergency shelter, security deposit assistance, mortgage assistance and funds for utility or heating bills.
 All assistance is one time cash grants only.
 1625 N. Front Street, Harrisburg, Pennsylvania 17102, dial 610-925-5600.

-Find holiday assistance from local charities and non-profits.
-There are organizations across Harrisburg and the county that provide everything from Christmas toys to meals and clothing.
-The homeless, seniors, and single moms or parents can also get help at Christmas.
-More information on Dauphin County holiday assistance.
+Find free holiday assistance from local charities and non-profits.
+There are organizations across Harrisburg and the county that provide everything from Christmas toys to meals as well as clothing.
+The homeless, seniors, and single moms or parents can also get help at Christmas or Thanksgiving.
+More information on Dauphin County free holiday assistance.